Visit King's FAQs

 Where can I buy tickets?
 Can we attend Evensong?
 Do you welcome group visits?
 Read our frequently-asked questions below.

-At present King's College Chapel is open for self-guided visits from Tuesday to Saturday.
+The Chapel will reopen to visitors once again from Tuesday 18th May.
 Please see our opening times calendar for further details.

 At present there are no public services taking place in the Chapel.
 Under normal circumstances, there are Choral services Monday to Saturday Evensong 5.30pm and Sunday services at 10.30am and 3.30pm.
 You can view the latest Service booklet here.